 I find potatoes more filling than pasta, wheat or rice but that’s just me.
 Choose the carb source of your liking and don’t go over your calorie budget.

+I prefer to eat potatoes, bananas, apples, tomatoes, cucumber, radish and lettuce for my carb requirements.
 Vegetables are low in calorie content so it’s a good idea to eat lots of vegetables.
-Some vegetables can have too many calories so be sure to include those calories in your calorie budget.
+Some vegetables -such as peas- can contain too many calories so be sure to include those calories in your calorie budget.

 Eating vegetables will help you suppress your hunger with relatively lower calories.
 They will also add color and flavor to your meals.
-There’s a lot to love about vegetables, especially when you are on a strict six pack diet.
+There’s a lot to love about vegetables, especially when you are on a six pack diet.
 Use them to your advantage.

-Sample Daily Meal Plan
+Sample Daily Meal Plan for Six Pack Abs

 Here’s my typical daily six pack diet: